HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 Our research identified over 200 individual CMSs, with these ranging from a single install to millions on a single CMS.

 Some of them are open source (e.g. WordPress, Joomla, others) and some of them are proprietary (e.g. Wix, Squarespace, others).
-Some CMS platforms can be used on “free” hosted or self-hosted plans, and there are also options for using these platforms on higher-tiered plans even at the enterprise level.
+Some CMS platforms can be used on "free" hosted or self-hosted plans, and there are also options for using these platforms on higher-tiered plans even at the enterprise level.

 The CMS space as a whole is a complex, federated universe of CMS ecosystems, all separated and at the same time intertwined.